andrew-busbee/planning-poker/README.md

 ### Production Considerations
 - Use a reverse proxy (nginx, Traefik) for SSL termination
 - Set up proper logging and monitoring
-- Consider using Docker secrets for sensitive configuration
-- Use a container orchestration platform for high availability

 ## Contributing